GOOD: Towards Domain Generalized Orientated Object Detection: Experiment

-\textbf{On Each Component} Table~\ref{ablation1}~studies the impact of each component in GOOD, namely, style hallucination, HRoI consistency learning ($\mathcal{L}_{HCL}$ in Eq.~\ref{HRoICL}), rotation-aware consistency learning ($\mathcal{L}_{RCL}$ in Eq.~\ref{RRoICL}) and style consistency learning ($\mathcal{L}_{SEC}$ in Eq.~\ref{JSDloss}).
-Only implementing style hallucination slightly improves the generalization, yielding 0.99\%, 0.91\% and 0.57\% mAP gain on DOTA-V1.0, DOTA-V1.5 and DOTA-V2.0.
+Table~\ref{ablation1}~studies the impact of each component in GOOD, namely, style hallucination, HRoI consistency learning ($\mathcal{L}_{HCL}$ in Eq.~\ref{HRoICL}), rotation-aware consistency learning ($\mathcal{L}_{RCL}$ in Eq.~\ref{RRoICL}) and style consistency learning ($\mathcal{L}_{SEC}$ in Eq.~\ref{JSDloss}).

+It can be seen that, only implementing style hallucination slightly improves the generalization, yielding 0.99\%, 0.91\% and 0.57\% mAP gain on the DOTA-V1.0, DOTA-V1.5 and DOTA-V2.0 unseen target domain, respectively.
 Implementing consistency learning on both HRoIs ($\mathcal{L}_{HCL}$) and RRoIs ($\mathcal{L}_{RCL}$) can improve the generalization ability on unseen target domains.
-Especially, $\mathcal{L}_{RCL}$ yields a 0.30\%, 0.72\% and 0.41\% mAP improvement on DOTA-V1.0, DOTA-V1.5 and DOTA-V2.0 domain.
-Finally, the constraint on style hallucination ($\mathcal{L}_{SEC}$) can further improve the generalization.
+Specifically, $\mathcal{L}_{HCL}$ yields a 0.07\%, 0.61\% and 0.46\% mAP improvement on DOTA-V1.0, DOTA-V1.5 and DOTA-V2.0 unseen target domain.
+Similarly, $\mathcal{L}_{RCL}$ yields a 0.30\%, 0.72\% and 0.41\% mAP improvement on DOTA-V1.0, DOTA-V1.5 and DOTA-V2.0 unseen target domain.
+Finally, the constraint on style hallucination ($\mathcal{L}_{SEC}$) can further improve the generalization, yielding an mAP improvement of 1.11\%, 1.05\% and 1.39\% on the three unseen target domains, respectively.